New Mexico State vs. UMass NCAA Football Odds, Plays and Insights | November 27, 2021

 UMass Stats and Trends

-- UMass has played 11 games, with four wins against the spread.
+- In UMass' 11 games this year, it has four wins against the spread.

 - The Minutemen have an ATS record of 3-5 in their eight games as an underdog of 6.5 points or more this season.

-- UMass' games this year have gone over the total in six out of 11 opportunities (54.5%).
+- UMass' games this season have gone over the total in six out of 11 opportunities (54.5%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.